Dasharo/docs/docs/unified/msi/faq.md

 the DDR4 WIFI platform.
 In turn, Dasharo working correctness on `MSI PRO Z690-A DDR4` has been confirmed by the community.

+## Can I safely test this on my board?

+Thanks to the introduction of FlashBIOS, it's now safe to experiment with this on your board.
+If any issues arise, you can effortlessly revert to the stock firmware without requiring special equipment.
+However, if you're unfamiliar with [recovery processes](recovery.md) and feel apprehensive, please [contact the Dasharo Matrix Community](https://matrix.to/#/#dasharo:matrix.org) for assistance.
+We're continuously working to simplify the recovery process, and our recommendations may be updated accordingly.

 ## Can I destroy my hardware by installing this firmware?

 We give no warranty, although it is highly unlikely, provided that you use the